jamespeapen/journals/src/senescence/early_onset_senescence_cognitive_impairment_in_murine_model_of_repeated_mTBI.md

+---
-May 14, 2021
+date: May 14, 2021
+---

-# Early onset senescence and cognitive impairment in a murine model of repeated mTBI
+# Early onset senescence and cognitive impairment in a murine model of repeated mTBI {.unnumbered}

 [Acta Neuropathologica Communications](https://doi.org/10.1186/s40478-021-01190-x)